Optimised Graph Convolution for Calorimetry Event Classification: Results

+The models were trained on pipelines with 3 graph convolution layers and an MLP with 6 hidden layers, for a total of $\sim 10^4$ parameters.
+The training set for the classifier was composed of $5\times 10^5$ events.
+The training sets for either regression networks were trained from a set of $2\times 10^6$ events, labelled as either e$^-/\gamma$ or $\pi^+$ by the previously trained classifier ($\sim 10^6$ graphs per regressor).
 We first look at the classifying performance of the GNN pipeline presented above.
 As can be guessed from Figure \ref{Fig-event_displays}, this is mostly a density problem and the choice of readout regions is the key element of this task.
 From the confusion matrix (table \ref{Table-confusion}) we can see a good classification performance.

-If we look at the raw detector output of misclassified elements (figure \ref{Fig-misclassified}), we observe that most errors are due to outlier events, such as electromagnetic showers leaking into the HCAL, electron induced hadrons, later detected in the HCAL or early showering pions.